Coffee and Chlorogenic Acid

 |3,4-dicaffeoylquinic acid (di-CQA)|

-The latest research has confirmed that coffee contains high concentrations of antioxidants.
+A study has confirmed that coffee contains high concentrations of antioxidants.
 In the range of 200 to 550mg per cup (6oz) – a level far exceeding that of green tea.
 But although both coffee and tea contain high levels of antioxidants, coffee tends to contain higher levels of the simple phenolics whereas tea larger levels of catechins.